Published in 2020

 For the purposes of this allowance, a carer is defined as a responsible person over 16 years old who does not normally live with the councillor as part of that household; and is not a parent or guardian of the dependant.
 A specialist carer is a qualified person who is needed where it is essential to have professional assistance.

 Receipts must be obtained from specialist carers and must accompany the claim form.
 Councillors may claim only once for each occurrence of an approved duty and only one Dependants' Carers' Allowance rate is payable, even if there are two or more dependants being cared for.

 Councillors must disclose any financial support provided under this allowance when applying for other care services offered by another public body.

 This allowance claim may also include the duration of essential travel time, up to a maximum of one hour before the approved duty starts and ending up to one hour after it finishes.

 - Lord Mayor £34,800

 - High Sheriff £6,250

-- a child over 15-years old where there is medical or social work evidence that full-time care is required
+- a child 16 years old or older, where there is medical or social work evidence that full-time care is required

 - an adult with recognised physical or mental disability where there is medical or social work evidence that full-time care is required or